Authorisation to Construct and Licence to Generate

 In order to construct or reconstruct a generating station, a person must have an Authorisation to Construct or Reconstruct.
 Similarly, a person must have a Licence to Generate in order to generate electricity.

 It is the CRU’s role to grant, monitor the performance of, modify, revoke and enforce these Authorisations and Licences.
-This role is set out in legislation, which you can see here.
+This role is set out in the Electricity Regulation Act 1999, as amended.

 |Installed Capacity of Generating Station||Authorisation to Construct||Licence to Generate|